brooth/jeta-site/mysite/home/markdown/custom-metasitory.md

     </items>

 We won't create actual `Metasitory` implementation for this file.
-There is no difficulties to do that though.
+There's no difficulties to do that though.
 It parses `metasitory.xml` and use its structure to search metacode by given `Criteria`.
-Here is the listing of `Metasitory` interface it must implement in order to support *Jeta* API:
+Here's the listing of `Metasitory` interface it must implement in order to support *Jeta* API:

     :::java
     public interface Metasitory {